Published on November 8th, 2015 | by Thompson0

 The 2016 World Series Champion Minnesota Twins

-The Minnesota Twins can win the World Series next year.
+The Minnesota Twins can win the World Series in 2016.
 They have the lineup, mostly.
 They just need a bat and more production from the catcher position.
 The pitching is on the way in the form of Jose Berrios, Tyler Duffey, and Trevor May, and they have the defense.
 They need a left-handed reliever, a bat, and more production from the catcher position, and hope that Byron Buxton becomes the player we all expect him to be.

 Trade Trevor Plouffe to the Angels for José Alvarez and a player to be named

 The Twins must make room for Miguel Sano, and the Angels did not extend a qualifying offer to David Freese because they are looking to avoid the luxury tax, as Jeff Fletcher of the Orange County Register noted.
 Freese will likely demand a multi-year deal at a higher rate than Plouffe’s arbitration figures for the next three years.
 They are both worth about 2-2.5 wins above replacement.
 The Twins should oblige the Angels and get their much-needed left-handed reliever.